Tsing Yi: History

 After the establishment of the Tsing Yi Bridge, the Hong Kong government commenced an extensive new town project on the island.
 Cheung Ching Estate, Cheung Hong Estate and Mayfair Gardens were consequently built in heaps.
 The vicinity of the Mobil oil storage depot to Mayfair Garden and Cheung Ching Estate once aroused enormous concern for the safety of the residents.
 Some social workers and residents urged the government to relocate the storage facilities.
 The government decided to halt the last phase of the Mayfair Garden development scheme.
 The storage facility remained at the same location until Container Terminal 9 was on the government's agenda.

 Later on, the tenor of town development shifted northward.
 Two fisherman harbours, Tsing Yi Tong and Mun Tsai Tong were reclaimed for residential use.
 Many fishermen were relocated from their boats parked in the typhoon shelter to the Ching Tao House, a new residential block on land, of Chueng Ching Estate.
 The land inhabitants were put together into several designated areas so as to re-build their villages.
 The primary sectors had all died out owing to the drastic town development.
 Tsing Yi Estate, Cheung On Estate, Cheung Fat Estate, Ching Tai Court and Tsing Yi Garden were built after all reclamations were accomplished.
 Ching Wah Court was built adjoining to Cheung Hong Estate.
 At the same time, Tsing Yi Bridge was seriously overburdened and its structure was unable to cope with increasing traffic.
 There was only a one-way road in each direction on the bridge.
-Traffic congestion became the burning problem in the community, and subsequently aroused protest.
-Finally, Tsing Yi North Bridge, a connection to Tsuen Wan Town was built to ease off the congestion, as well as to accommodate the local residential population boom.
+Traffic congestion became the burning problem in the community, and subsequently fueled protest.
+Finally, Tsing Yi North Bridge, a connection to Tsuen Wan town was built to ease off the congestion, as well as to accommodate the local residential population boom.

 Tsing Yi was continually under further development and Greenfield Garden, Serene Garden, Broadview Garden, and Cheung Hang Estate were constructed.

 The final decision to relocate Hong Kong International Airport spurred a new series of development: Airport Railway, Ting Kau Bridge to Ting Kau and North New Territories, Tsing Ma Bridge to Ma Wan and Lantau Island, Rambler Channel Bridge to Kowloon and Hong Kong Island, Duplicate Tsing Yi South Bridge on the south side of Tsing Yi Bridge.
 On the island, new residential projects, Tivoli Garden, Grand Horizon, Mount Haven, Villa Esplanada, Tierra Verde, and Cheung Wang Estate were completed.
 The final part of reclaimed land near the shore had been laid waste for almost a decade until Tsing Yi Promenade was built in 2004.
 Local Hong Kong cultural pursuits of Chinese music and dancing, walking and Chinese exercise are in evidence in most evenings.

-During 2000 to 2004, Container Terminal 9 was built on the reclaimed southwest shore of the island, together with resident blocks, Rambler Crest.
+From 2000 to 2004, Container Terminal 9 was built on the reclaimed southwest shore of the island, together with resident blocks, Rambler Crest.
 Nearby, and well within sight of Central.
 Victoria, a controversial new dioxin burning plant was also put into operation during 2004, arousing much concern for the residents of Tsing Yi and Hong Kong island.